seqan/sharg-parser/doc/tutorial/parser/index.md

 ```
 \endassignment
 \solution
-\snippet doc/tutorial/argument_parser/solution3.cpp solution
+\snippet doc/tutorial/parser/solution3.cpp solution

 \htmlonly <div class=\"assignment\"> <details><summary>In case you are stuck, the complete program now looks
 like this:</summary> \endhtmlonly
-\include doc/tutorial/argument_parser/solution3.cpp
+\include doc/tutorial/parser/solution3.cpp
 \htmlonly </details> </div> \endhtmlonly

 \endsolution

-# List options {#tutorial_argument_parser_list_options}
+# List options {#tutorial_parser_list_options}

 In some use cases you may want to allow the user to specify an option multiple times and store the values in a list.
-With the sharg::argument_parser this behaviour can be achieved simply by choosing your input variable to be of a
+With the sharg::parser this behaviour can be achieved simply by choosing your input variable to be of a
 container type (e.g. std::vector).
 The parser registers the container type through sharg::container and will adapt the
 parsing of command line arguments accordingly.

 Example:

-\snippet doc/tutorial/argument_parser/small_snippets.cpp option_list
+\snippet doc/tutorial/parser/small_snippets.cpp option_list

 Adding this option to a parser will allow you to call the program like this: